katie940/pinc-stack/README.md

 ## Inspired By

-**"Life at the Speed of Play"** by Mark Pincus (Harpercollins) -- coming out June 23rd, 2026.
-The frameworks, terminology, and examples in these skills are drawn from Mark's book about
+**"Life at the Speed of Play"** by Mark Pincus (HarperCollins), which launched June 23rd, 2026.
+The frameworks, terminology, and examples in these skills are drawn from Mark's book about life, product making, and entrepreneurship.

-Pre-order your copy today at: [https://www.lifeatthespeedofplay.com/.]([url](https://www.lifeatthespeedofplay.com/))
+Order your copy today at: [https://www.lifeatthespeedofplay.com/.]([url](https://www.lifeatthespeedofplay.com/))

 Built by Katie Goldstein.